Cat People (1942 film): Plot

-At the Central Park Zoo in New York City, Serbian-born fashion illustrator Irena Dubrovna (Simone Simon) makes sketches of a black panther.
-She catches the attention of marine engineer Oliver Reed (Kent Smith), who strikes up a conversation.
+At the Central Park Zoo, Serbian-born fashion illustrator Irena Dubrovna makes sketches of a captive black panther.
+She catches the attention of marine engineer Oliver Reed, who strikes up a conversation.
 Irena invites him to her apartment for tea.
 At her apartment, Oliver is intrigued by a statue of a medieval warrior on horseback impaling a large cat with his sword.
 Irena informs Oliver that the figure is King John of Serbia and that the cat represents evil.
-According to legend, long ago, the Christian residents of her home village gradually turned to witchcraft and devil worship after being enslaved by the Mameluks.
+According to legend, in medieval times, the Christian residents of her home village gradually turned to witchcraft after being enslaved by the Mameluks.
 When King John drove the Mameluks out and saw what the villagers had become, he had them killed.
 However, "the wisest and the most wicked" escaped into the mountains.
 Oliver is dismissive of the legend even though Irena clearly takes it seriously.

-Oliver buys her a kitten, but upon meeting her, it hisses.
+Oliver buys Irena a kitten, but upon meeting her, it hisses.
 Irena suggests they go to the pet shop to exchange it.
 When they enter the shop, the animals go wild in her presence, and Irena becomes uneasy.
 Irena gradually reveals to Oliver that she believes she is descended from the cat people of her village, and that she will transform into a panther if aroused to passion.
 Despite this, Oliver asks her to marry him, and she agrees.
-During the dinner after their wedding at The Belgrade, a Serbian restaurant, a cat-like woman walks over and addresses Irena as moya sestra ("my sister").
+During the dinner after their wedding at a Serbian restaurant, a cat-like woman walks over and addresses Irena as moja sestra ("my sister").

 Irena never consummates the marriage, fearful of the consequences.
-Oliver is patient with her, but eventually persuades her to see a psychiatrist, Dr. Louis Judd (Tom Conway).
+Oliver is patient with her, but eventually persuades her to see a psychiatrist, Dr. Louis Judd.
 Judd tries to convince her that her fears stem from childhood traumas.
-Meanwhile, Irena is unhappy to discover that Oliver has confided in his assistant, Alice Moore (Jane Randolph).
+Meanwhile, Irena is unhappy to discover that Oliver has confided in his assistant, Alice Moore.
 Alice confesses to Oliver that she loves him.
-When Irena chances to see Oliver and Alice seated together at a restaurant, she follows Alice home.
+When Irena spots Oliver and Alice seated together at a restaurant, she follows Alice home.
 Just as Alice hears a menacing sound, a bus pulls up and she boards it.
-Soon after, a groundskeeper discovers several freshly killed sheep.
+Soon afterward, a groundskeeper discovers several freshly killed sheep.
 The paw prints leading away turn into imprints of a woman's shoes.
-Irena returns to her apartment looking dishevelled and exhausted; she is shown shortly afterwards weeping in the bathtub.
+A disheveled Irena returns to her apartment; she is shown afterward weeping in the bathtub.
 Irena dreams of Dr. Judd dressed up as King John speaking of "the key".
-She later steals the key to the panther's cage in Central Park.
+She later steals the key to the panther's cage at the zoo.